scottwhendrickson/wgs-pipeline/CF/README.md

 #### Load the data

-### The fuel for the engine is the data you put into the S3 bucket called **wgs-pipeline-bucket**.
+### The fuel for the engine is the data you put into the S3 bucket called **wgs-pipeline-bucket-xxxxxxxx***.
 This repo provides the example data and an AWS CLI script to sync this data to the S3 bucket.
 You can also create the folders and upload through the AWS Console.
 <br>

 1. Install the AWS CLI and configure for the same user that created this deployment
-2. From the S3 directory in thsi repo, sync the data directory with the S3 bucket
+2. From the S3 directory in this repo, sync the data directory with the S3 bucket created.
+The bucket name will begin with wgs-pipeline-bucket and will also include a unique identifier at the end.
+It will look something like wgs-pipeline-bucket-b2e2f990

-`aws s3 sync data s3://wgs-pipeline-bucket`
+`aws s3 sync data s3://wgs-pipeline-bucket-xxxxxxxx*`
 <br>

 3. Verify there is a **data** folder in the S3 bucket.
 This should look like below image.
 Make sure the folder structure is right!